Looking for a way to liven up brussels sprouts? Try this vegetarian Brussels Sprout Gratin recipe, for a comforting winter treat.

 - ground pepper and salt to season to taste

 - 2 spoons of mustard – coarse or smooth.

 For The Topping

-* I adapted this recipe from the River Cottage Baby and Toddler Cookbook (affiliate link).
-The original recipe called for infusing milk with bay leaves, peppercorns and onion, but I feel that life is just too short to spend it infusing milk!
-I’ve tried it with and without the infused milk and to me there is no real perceptible difference.
-I also felt it needed a bit more mustard, and the addition of some parmesan style hard cheese helped up the flavour.
+I adapted this recipe from the River Cottage Baby and Toddler Cookbook*.
+The original recipe called for infusing milk with bay leaves, peppercorns, and onion.
+However, I feel that life is just too short to spend it infusing milk!